-If you don't budget time for the administrative side of the studio that time will come from somewhere.
-That time may be your sleep, exercise, professional development, or even your personal time.
+If you don't budget time for admin tasks, that time will come from somewhere.
+That time may be your sleep, exercise, or even your personal time.
 Be kind to yourself & put it in the schedule at the beginning.
 Click To Tweet

-In order to determine how long it took me to complete various tasks, I have been using the “Hours” app to track various parts of my life.
+In order to determine how long it took me to complete various tasks, I used the “Hours” app to track various parts of my life.

-- How long does it ACTUALLY take me to create & upload the social media for my studio?
-(Depends on the time of day I work on it: my perfectionist tendencies come out at odd times.)
+- How long does it take to create & upload social media or other marketing for your studio?

 - There are SO MANY great resources out there.
-But, did I go down the rabbit hole while I was supposed to be prepping lessons?
-(Sometimes, but it sure was fun … until I had to give up something else to get the planning done.)
+But, did you go down the rabbit hole while prepping lessons?

 A (Not So) Fancy Schmancy Schedule